fau-masters-collected-works-cgarbin/regression-no-libraries/README.md

 If you change the utility code or the ridge code, test the changes with `python test.py`.
 All tests must pass (or be adjusted to the new code).

-If you add more public function, please add the corresponding test for it.
+If you add more public functions, please add the corresponding test for them.